×

 • Erasers: Investing in a good kneaded eraser will allow you to lighten up dark tones or create highlights, adding depth to your charcoal drawings.

-6. Advantages of Drawing with Charcoal
+6. Advantages of Charcoal Drawing

-Drawing with charcoal offers numerous benefits, making it a favoured medium among artists for centuries.
+Charcoal drawing offers numerous benefits, making it a favoured medium among artists for centuries.
 Let’s explore these advantages in depth.

 Expressive Range and Versatility